usnistgov/ndn-dpdk/cmd/ndndpdk-svc/README.md

 This program executes the NDN-DPDK service.
 It is intended to be controlled by a service manager, which should automatically restart the process if it exits.

-Initially, the program only provides an HTTP GraphQL server at `127.0.0.1:3030`.
+Initially, the program only provides an HTTP GraphQL server at `http://127.0.0.1:3030/`.
-The listening endpoint may be overridden via `GQLSERVER_HTTP` environment variable.
+The listening endpoint may be overridden via `--gqlserver` command line flag.
 You can connect to this GraphQL server and use introspection to discover its schema.

 To activate as a forwarder, invoke the `activate` mutation with `forwarder` argument.